Immigration and Public Education

 Every year 65,000 young people graduate from high school and have nowhere to go.
 Unlike other students, these graduates cannot get a job, join the military, or qualify for in state tuition.
 These are young men and women who were brought to the United States as undocumented children.
 Many of them have no recollection of any other country than the one they grew up in.
 These are kids who persevered, staying in school sometimes against great odds and managed to obtain a diploma.
 These young people include high school valedictorians, honor students, musicians, athletes, and artists.

 The DREAM Act is the proposed law that, if passed, would grant these students the right to qualify for legal residency and eventual citizenship.
-Some versions have included the right to military service, employment, and eventual in-state college tuition and college scholarships.
+Some versions of this legislation have included the right to military service, employment, and eventual in-state college tuition and college scholarships.
 Currently these young people have no legally established path to a bright future.
 A large majority of the adolescents who would be assisted by passage of the DREAM Act have lived in the United States since they were young children.
 They have grown up here; in many cases they have no familiarity with another country to which they could return.
 By providing them a path to education and employment we will all benefit.

 All Children Residing in the U.S. Have a Right to K-12 Public Education